petershin/liferay-learn/docs/analytics-cloud/latest/en/optimization/a-b-testing.md

 Analytics Cloud tracks all results from A/B tests running in Liferay DXP.
 When created, tests are synced automatically with Analytics Cloud.
 To view your A/B tests, click *Test* in the menu on the left.

+!!! note
+    Metrics only start appearing in the dashboards at around 1:00AM in the Analytics Cloud workspace timezone.

 ![The Tests menu displays all A/B tests created and defined for a site.](a-b-testing/images/01.png)

 For drafted A/B tests, you can view these details: